 MartinLogan Motion Foundation Series Promises Performance & Value

-Posted on 27th June, 2023
+Posted on 27th June, 2023 by Jay Garrett

 MartinLogan Motion Foundation Series Promises Performance & Value

-MartinLogan's Motion Foundation series loudspeakers have been designed to put high-performance technologies within reach of a wider audience while maintaining the brand's commitment to an uncompromising audio experience, says the Kansas-based manufacturer.
+MartinLogan's Motion Foundation series loudspeakers have been designed to put high-performance technologies within reach of a wider audience while maintaining the brand's commitment to an uncompromising audio experience, says the Kansas-based manufacturer

 Following the lessons learned during the development of MartinLogan's Motion XT and Motion series products, Motion Foundation takes into account anechoic measurements, in-room testing, and blind listening tests to produce a line of speakers that "sets high benchmarks for performance and value within their class", according to Andrew Lindsey, Product Manager at MartinLogan.